sourcegraph/cody/vscode/README.md

 <img src="https://storage.googleapis.com/sourcegraph-assets/blog/blog-vscode-v018-release/blog-v018-context-controls-002.gif" width="480" alt="Cody Chat">

-## Built-In Commands
+## Built-In Prompts

-Streamline your development process by using Cody commands to understand, improve, fix, document, and generate unit tests for your code.
+Streamline your development process by using prompts to understand, improve, fix, document, and generate unit tests for your code.

 <img src="https://storage.googleapis.com/sourcegraph-assets/blog/vs-code-onboarding-walkthrough-dec-2023-explain.gif" width="480" alt="Explain Code command">

-## Custom Commands (Beta)
+## Prompt Library

-You can also build your own [Custom Commands (Beta)](https://sourcegraph.com/docs/cody/capabilities/commands#custom-commands) to tailor Cody to your workflow.
-Custom Commands are defined as JSON within your repository and can be saved to your workspace for your teammates to reuse.
+You can also create your own [prompts](https://sourcegraph.com/docs/cody/capabilities/commands#custom-commands) and save them in the Prompt Library to tailor Cody to your workflow.

 <img src="https://storage.googleapis.com/sourcegraph-assets/blog/vs-code-onboarding-walkthrough-dec-2023-convert-html-to-md.gif" width="480" alt="Custom command">

 ## Choose Your LLM

-Cody Pro users can now select the LLM they want to use for chat and experiment to choose the best model for the job.
-Choose from Claude 3 Opus, Claude 3.5 Sonnet, Claude 3 Sonnet, Claude 3 Haiku, ChatGPT 4o, ChatGPT 4 Turbo, ChatGPT 3.5 Turbo, Google Gemini 1.5 Pro, Gemini 1.5 Flash, and Mixtral.
+Cody users can select the LLM they want to use for chat and experiment to choose the best model for the job.
+Choose from Claude 3 Opus, Claude 3.5 Sonnet, Claude 3 Haiku, GPT-4 Turbo, GPT-3.5 Turbo, Google Gemini 1.5 Pro, Gemini 1.5 Flash, and Mixtral.
+Cody Pro users can also select Claude 3 Opus and GPT-4o.

 Administrators for Sourcegraph Enterprise instances can choose betweeen Claude and ChatGPT models to set for their teams as well.